Is Morgan Stanley (MS) a Keeper?

 Jefferies, on the other hand, stated in their research note that they expect to see MS reach a price target of $119, previously predicting the price at $108.
 The rating they have provided for MS stocks is “Buy” according to the report published on October 04th, 2021.

-Volatility was left at 2.55%, however, over the last 30 days, the volatility rate increased by 1.61%, as shares sank -3.04% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.95% lower at present.
+Volatility was left at 2.29%, however, over the last 30 days, the volatility rate increased by 1.69%, as shares surge +3.77% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +3.06% upper at present.

 Insider Trading